Outlook Spell Check Not Working - What to Do?

-Using the Language Options, allow the Proof Reading at the template level.
+Solution 4.
+Using the Language Options, allow the proofreading at the template level

-Just like the previous method, there are some differences in the steps that vary between Outlook versions.
+Just like the previous method, some differences in the steps vary between Outlook versions.
 If you are using Outlook versions 2019, 2016, 2013, or 2010, then follow the procedures as follows:

-- 1. Firstly, press on the New Email and click Preview.
+- 1. First, press on the New Email and click Preview.

-- 2. Afterwards, choose the language option and set the proofing language.
+- 2. Afterward, choose the language option and set the proofing language.

-- 3. Then simply untick the "Do not check spelling or grammar" checkbox.
+- 3. Then, untick the "Do not check spelling or grammar" checkbox.